 You’ll find plenty of opportunities to do all of that and more as a music major at Iowa.
 For example, recent Iowa graduates with a degree in music have found careers as professional performers, music therapists, and music educators.

 The University of Iowa School of Music has long been recognized as one of the best university-based music schools in the United States.
 It also has a stellar reputation in the international fine arts community.

 With an enrollment of about 470 music majors, the school is large enough to have strong programs in all areas of specialization but small enough to give you the individual attention that will help your talent grow.

-The school gives all qualified students—music majors and nonmajors alike—the opportunity to study music.
-In addition to its comprehensive course offerings for majors, it provides a generous selection of courses for nonmajors as well as opportunities to participate in performing groups.
+The school gives all qualified students—music majors and non-majors alike—the opportunity to study music.
+In addition to its comprehensive course offerings for majors, it provides a generous selection of courses for non-majors as well as opportunities to participate in performing groups.

 The BA program is designed for students who have strong abilities and interest in music but are not planning on careers as musicians or who want to combine the music major with a second major in another discipline.